 - Rent a bike and bike along Japan’s best bikeway, Shimanami Kaido

 Most travellers visit Hiroshima to see the monuments dedicated to Hiroshima’s legacy of surviving the atomic bomb during World War II.
-The Hiroshima Peace Memorial Park monuments commemorate those affected and remember peace.
+And the Hiroshima Peace Memorial Park monuments commemorate those affected and remember peace.

 Besides seeing all the monuments in the “City of Peace,” Hiroshima has many things to do, including a castle, art museums, and Japanese gardens.
 And you can comfortably see the best attractions in Hiroshima in 2 days.